-The other night on Twitter I invited ZZ Ward fans to tweet me questions that they might have, in preparation for my latest chat with the chanteuse, whose personal blend of soul, blues, and rock’n’roll has earned the moniker “dirty shine.”
+The other night on Twitter, I invited ZZ Ward fans to tweet me questions they might have, in preparation for my latest chat with the chanteuse whose personal blend of soul, blues, and rock has earned the moniker “dirty shine.”
 To my surprise, Ms. Ward herself wanted to get in on the opportunity.
-And what was she curious to be asked about?: “What’s with the hats?
+And what was she curious to be asked about?
+“What’s with the hats?
 Who’s your fav Beatle?
 Black licorice?”

 “I mean, I have to look good.
 That’s what’s most important.
 It has to fit the shape of my face and all that.
 And, because of that a lot of times I won’t go with a really expensive brand, if it doesn’t look good.
 You just have to go with some cheap thing that fits you correctly.
 I mean, I don’t think those blues guys were getting their clothes shipped in from Milan.”

 And on the Beatles… Well, I really didn’t feel like talking about the Beatles…

 However ZZ Ward’s most amusing revelation is her newfound love for black licorice… among pretty much every other kind of candy.

 “I’ve actually gotten more into sweets as I’ve gotten older.
 I mean, when you’re a kid you have Halloween candy, but as an adult, when you’re not supposed to want sweets, it’s almost more exciting.
 I love black licorice, and I like Twizzlers… I could seriously really name every candy.
 I just love candy!”